 Harvest index recorded at 60 DAS.
-However, significantly higher harvest index (33.84%) was noticed in 20 cm x 10 cm + 5 t/ha VC + 12% VW + 5 kg/ha FYM + 12% J at 40 DAS which was followed by 20 cm x 10 cm + 6 t/ha VC + 14% VW + 6 kg/ha FYM (32.35%), respectively.
+However, significantly higher harvest index (33.84%) was noticed in 20 cm × 10 cm + 5 t/ha VC + 12% VW + 5 kg/ha FYM + 12% J at 40 DAS which was followed by 20 cm × 10 cm + 6 t/ha VC + 14% VW + 6 kg/ha FYM (32.35%), respectively.
 This could be due to the fact that organic manures supplied the crop with a balanced nutrition, better translocation of nutrients, better soil conditions, manures are sustaining other growth factors, apparently linked to organic matter and trace elements resulted increased growth and development leading to greater yield attributes and yield.
-Application of organic manures, vermiwash and Jeevamruth could have led to increased energy transfers NPK and many other micronutrients are present in these manures that are components of many enzymes and their remobilization to reproductive parts of plants.
-As a result, increased number of leaves, flowering, fruiting and seed formation could be attributed to increased yield (Yadav et al., 2007).
+Application of organic manures, vermiwash and Jeevamruth could have led to increased energy transfers.
+These manure contains NPK and many other micronutrients, which are components of many enzymes and their remobilization to reproductive parts of plants.
+As a result, the increased number of leaves, flowering, fruiting and seed formation could be attributed to increased yield (Yadav et al., 2007).